The eCapture Pro Playback View

 Playback Modes

 Users can switch between modes during playback.
-For instance, they can pause video mode at a specific frame, switch to camera mode, and navigate through all cameras for that frame.
+For instance, they can pause Temporal mode at a specific frame, switch to Spatial mode, and navigate through all cameras for that frame.

 Playback Controls

-In video mode, speed can be set as a fraction of the recording speed.
+• In Temporal mode, speed can be set as a fraction of the recording speed.

-In recording mode, the time each frame is displayed for a recording can be configured.
+• In Spatial mode, the time each frame is displayed for a recording can be configured.

 Display Settings